betazetadev/flutter-crypto-dashboard/README.md

 This project is a cross-platform desktop application built with **Flutter** that allows users to visualize cryptocurrency prices through interactive charts.
 The application is designed to work on **Windows**, **macOS**, and **Linux**.

+> **Note:** This project is part of a tutorial.
+You can follow the full tutorial on how to build this app [here](https://betazeta.dev/blog/flutter-desktop-libraries).

 ## Features

 - Real-time cryptocurrency price visualization for popular coins.